Tarapoto: Climate

 The rainy summer arrives in October and ends in June.
 March and April have the heaviest rains and humidity, with precipitation between 135 and 137 mm, respectively.
 In May, the Amazon River, one of the rivers surrounding the city, reaches its highest levels.
 It falls around 9 to 12 m at its lowest point in October, and then steadily rises again cyclically according to rainfall.

 Winter offers a drier, sunnier climate.
 Although June and July are the driest months, they have some periods of downpours.
 Sunny days and good weather are common, with high temperatures reaching 30 °C and an average of 32 °C.

 Access and transportation

+Air

 Tarapoto is one hour by air from Lima and is served by the Cad.
 FAP Guillermo del Castillo Paredes Airport.
-This airport is the third-most important in Peru in flow of passengers and cargo.
-It operates flights to and from Lima on a daily basis, as well as being a stopover to other cities, such as Iquitos and Pucallpa, from Lima.
+This airport is the third-most important in the Peruvian rainforest in flow of passengers and cargo.
+It operates flights to and from Lima on a daily basis, as well as being a stopover to other cities, such as Iquitos, Pucallpa and Chiclayo, from Lima.

+Road

 Lima can be reached by bus in approximately 28 hours.
 The route runs through Moyobamba and Pedro Ruiz before passing through the coastal city of Chiclayo.

 Taxis and motorized rickshaws are frequently used as an inexpensive mode of transportation throughout Tarapoto.
 Due to the types of the engines used in many taxis, main intersections in Tarapoto are extremely noisy, especially at times of busy traffic.
 However recently there has been an attempt to certify rickshaws that abide by noise pollution standards.